read_html() method will be used to extract all tables from the HTML

 r = requests.get(url, headers=header)

-method returns a list of all tables from the HTML stored in the response r
+r.text (the text of the response) as our input to the read_html() methodread_html() method returns a list of all tables from the HTML stored in the response rtables = pd.read_html(r.text)

 print(f'Total tables: {len(tables)}')